Further improvements to stabilizer simulation theory: classical rewriting of CSS-preserving stabilizer circuits, quadratic form expansions of stabilizer operations, and framed hidden variable models: Hidden variable theory for stabilizer circuits

 Consider a $n$-qubit system with defined Pauli group $\PauliGroup^n$.
 In \cref{subsubsec:Pauli_group}, we defined Pauli operators by a set of sign-free operators: for all $u = (z,x) \in\Int_2^{2n}$ we write

-Actually, we could have choosen the phases for $T(u)$ differently.
+Actually, we could have chosen the phases for $T(u)$ differently.
 Let us identify a reference frame $F$ with a choice of some quadratic form $f : \Int_2^{2n} \to \Int_4$ described by (here we abuse the notation) symmetric matrix $F$:

 Note that we do not distinguish between linear and quadratic parts in $f$.
 In case of zero qubits $n=0$, the frame $F$ is unique.

 Let us define \emph{framed Pauli operators} (interpretation of Pauli matrices inside of reference frame $F$) as